optotypes/optotypes/README.md

 ### optotypes

-optotypes is open-source software that calculates and displays optotypes. optotypes is a single HTML file so quite portable.
+ - optotypes is open-source software that calculates and displays optotypes.
+ - optotypes is a single HTML file so quite portable, use anywhere that has a browser.
+ - use your numeric keypad for controls

-please report any issues with use so that improvements can be made.
+ - please report any issues with use so that improvements can be made.

 <!--